How to Trade Energy Classic Bullish Divergence and Bearish Divergence

 This examples also uses MACD indicator

-From the above example the energies price made a higher high(HH) but the indicator made a Lower High(LH), this shows there is a divergence between the energies price & the indicator.
-This signal warns of a possible energies trend reversal.
+From the above example the price made a higher high(HH) but the indicator made a Lower High(LH), this displays there is a divergence between the price and the technical indicator.
+This signal warns of a possible trend reversal.

-Classic bearish diverging signal warns of a possible change in the energies trend from up to down.
-This is because even though the energies price went higher the volume of buyers who pushed the energies price higher was less as illustrated by the MACD indicator.
-This indicates underlying weakness of the upwards trend.
+Classic bearish diverging signal warns of a possible change in the trend from up to down.
+This is because even though the price went higher the volume of buyers who pushed the price higher was less as shown by the MACD indicator.
+This demonstrates underlying weakness of the upwards trend.

-Another good technical indicator to combine with is the moving average technical indicator, in this indicator a trader should use the Moving Average Crossover System
+Another good technical indicator to combine with is the moving average technical indicator, in this indicator a trader should use the MA Cross Over System